 Find nurse aide registries in other states.
 View the list (PDF).

 Texas Health and Human Services maintains a registry of all nurse aides who are certified to provide services in nursing facilities and skilled nursing facilities licensed by the agency.
-To send applications and forms, email the Nurse Aide Registry.

-Nurse aides should apply for renewal as soon as possible.
-Individuals that fail to renew by April 30, 2023, will no longer be eligible to work with an expired certificate on May 1, 2023.
 Check nurse aide registry status.
 We no longer provide written verification of Certified Nurse Aides.
 This website will assist with verifying the status.

 - Nurse aides renewing their certification are required to complete 24 hours of in-service education every 2 years.
 NAR Approved In-Service Education Programs has a list of approved programs.
 Nurse aides may complete 12 of the required 24 hours of in-service education in a healthcare entity other than a facility licensed or certified by HHS, the Texas Department of State Health Services or the Texas Board of Nursing.